-The daughter of a World War II surgeon, Nancy L. Schatken admired her father and enjoyed the stories he shared about his work.
-While living in New York, she was hired to set up medical meetings for pharmaceutical companies to advertise their products to healthcare professional in 10 cities across the United States.
+The daughter of a World War II surgeon father and nurse mother, Nancy L. Schatken admired her father and enjoyed the stories he shared about his work.
+While living in New York, she was hired to set up medical meetings for pharmaceutical companies to advertise their products to healthcare professionals in 10 cities across the United States.
 Ms. Schatken was responsible for organizational duties like hotel bookings, travel and venue location.
-She considers herself a curious person, and attributes her curiosity to the drive she has used to progress throughout her career.
+She considers herself a curious person, and attributes the drive she has used to progress throughout her career to that curiosity.

 Prior to the start of her professional career, Ms. Schatken matriculated at the School of Arts and Science of the University of North Carolina at Chapel Hill, where she obtained a Bachelor of Science in medical technology in 1959.
-In addition, she became a certified medical technician through Albany Medical College in New York the following year.
-An Albert Nelson Marquis Lifetime Achievement Award recipient, Ms. Schatken was also listed to the World Who’s Who of Women.
+In addition, she became a certified medical technologist (MT-ASCP) through Albany Medical College in New York the following year.
+An Albert Nelson Marquis Lifetime Achievement Award recipient, Ms. Schatken is also listed to the World Who’s Who of Women.

 Ms. Schatken’s biggest mentor was Dr. William Dameshek, a world-renowned hematologist who she considers herself lucky to have had the chance to work under and learn so much from about the science of hematology.
 Today, she resides in Florida and has been known to enjoy travel, reading, swimming and entertaining in her spare time.